 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of trustees has formally met three times during the year (September 2020 - August 2021).
-Due to COVID-19 these were held virtually.
+The board of trustees has formally met three times during the year (September 2021 - August 2022).
 There is a further full board General Purpose Meeting every half tem that is used for Governor updates and the Resource and Finance Committee meet twice every term making financial reports to the whole board.
 This ensures effective oversight of funds is maintained.
 Attendance during the year at meetings of the Board of Trustees was as follows